-I’m currently a postdoctoral researcher at the Max-Planck-Institut für Astronomie in Heidelberg, Germany, studying the co-evolution of supermassive black holes and their host galaxies.
-I work primarily with the Hubble Space Telescope and large ground-based telescopes, including the Large Binocular Telescope in Arizona and the Gemini telescopes in Hawaii and Chile.
+I’m currently a postdoctoral researcher living in Tallahassee, Florida and collaborating mainly with researchers from Arizona State University and the Max-Planck-Institut für Astronomie in Heidelberg, Germany.
+My research focuses on the growth of supermassive black holes and their host galaxies.
+I work primarily with the Hubble Space Telescope and large ground-based telescopes, including the Large Binocular Telescope in Arizona, the European Very Large Telescope in Chile, and the Gemini telescopes in Hawaii and Chile.

 I earned my B.S. in Mathematics from Arizona State University in 2007.
 As an undergrad, I developed Appreciating Hubble at Hyper-speed, an interactive simulation used as a teaching tool for introductory astronomy labs.

 Outside of work I enjoy travel, hiking, cycling, citrus, and making things, especially custom electronics for video games.
 I previously worked as the iPhone specialist and resident science pedant at indie video game developer Flashbang Studios.
 I worked primarily with Unity 3D, though I also did nearly all of the Cocoa/Objective-C programming on our iPhone games.
 I contributed significantly to our games Splume, Off-Road Velociraptor Safari, Jetpack Brontosaurus, Minotaur in a China Shop, Rebolt, Blush, Crane Wars, and Time Donkey.
 I also developed the iPhone boxing game Touch KO with my brother Adam Mechtley.